Live Dealer Roulette

 Even-money wagers are interesting for live roulette gamblers because many casinos offer the “en prison” and “la partage” wagers with these.
 En-prison is French for “in prison” or “imprisoned”.
 It refers to a rule which places a player’s bet in prison for a hand if the ball landed on the zero slot.
 The bet carries over to the next hand.
 If you win, you collect the imprisoned bet.
 If you lose, then the house collects the current bet, plus the imprisoned one.
 La partage has the same effect, except the casino simply takes half your bet, instead of the whole thing.
 Either rule cuts the house edge in half, but only on the even-money wagers.
 If a casino offers “en prison” or “la partage” rules, only wager on the even-money bets.

 Handling the Zero Bet

-The way a game of roulette handles its zero slots is the key to its odds.
+The way a game of roulette (live or otherwise) handles its zero slots is the key to its odds.
 Notice that all outside bets lose when the ball lands on the zero.
-This creates the house edge, because you receive a 35:1 payout when you win, but you face 1:36 odds of winning.
-The difference in the two is what the casino uses to pay employees and invest in new attractions.
+This creates the house edge because you receive a 35:1 payout when you win, but you face 1:36 odds of winning.
+The difference between the two is what the casino uses to pay employees and invest in new attractions.